The EU Adaption of Important Chapter 11 Provisions

 - Chapter 11

-In July 2019, the Directive on Insolvency, Restructuring and Second Chance (the Directive) came into force in the European Union (EU).
+In July 2019, the Directive on Insolvency, Restructuring and Second Chance (the Directive) came into force in the European Union.
 The aim of the Directive was to ensure that a statutory restructuring framework was enacted in each EU member state to maximise the chances of restructuring the debts of a company with a viable business rather than being forced into liquidation, which historically has often been the case.
 EU member states had until summer 2021 to implement the Directive (unless they applied for a one-year extension).
-At the time of writing, most EU member states have implemented the Directive with very few countries being in final stages of implementation.
+At the time of writing, most EU member states have implemented the Directive with very few countries lagging behind.
 Although EU member states have a significant degree of flexibility in the implementation, if all aspects are fully embraced, the restructuring framework for countries in the European Union would move substantially closer to the tried and tested Chapter 11 plan available under the US Bankruptcy Code.

 In terms of content, most of the individual domestic regimes have, like the Directive itself, taken significant inspiration from US Chapter 11, but none have exactly replicated it.
 Instead, all have adapted the Chapter 11 model to best suit their domestic insolvency history to produce: